atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 * Deploy a Redshift cluster to support data warehousing use cases.
 * Deploy containers to Amazon ECS and EKS container orchestration services.

+---
+**Note: Best practice to use IAM service roles vs "service accounts"**

-In all of these examples, it's a best practice to use customer managed IAM roles and policies to permit the workload cloud resources access to other cloud resources on which they depend.
-This approach is more managable and secure than the complexity and risks associated with managing and using customer managed service or system IAM users and long duration AWS access keys.
+In all of these examples, it's a best practice to use customer IAM service roles and policies and the associated short term credentials to permit the workload access to other cloud resources on which they depend.
+This approach is more managable and secure than the complexity and risks associated with managing and using workload specific "service accounts" in the form of IAM users and long ter  AWS access keys.

+---

 ## Sample Implementation